-We will be accompanied by a spiritual director who is available for spiritual guidance, talks and confession.
+We will be accompanied by Fr Chris Townsend, the well-known Pretoria priest, who is available for spiritual guidance, talks and confession.
 We join in public Masses.

 Today we fly to Spain, landing in Santiago de Compostela.
 From there we are taken to Lugo, where we check into our hotel, have dinner and a good sleep to prepare for the first leg of our Camino.

 Day 3: Lugo to San Roman da Retorta 18.2km

 After breakfast, we put our luggage out to be transported to our next destination, while we put on our backpacks to tackle the first day of our amazing Camino journey, which take us through the old city of Lugo and then via the old Roman highway to the village of San Roman de Retorta, where the sight of the church will greet us.
 Here we check into our hotel and enjoy a much-earned dinner.

 Day 4: San roman da retorta to Melide 28.6km

 After breakfast, we set out on the longest leg of our Camino, to the town of Melide.
 It may be long, but it is also flat, and should take about seven hours.
 We go via the Roman Way through mostly rural areas, passing the villages of through Ferreira (look out for the small Roman bridge), As Seixas, Casacamiño, Vilouriz and Vilamor.
 Melide is a lively town, and the locals recommend you try the pulpo (calamari) and sweet pastries.

 Day 5: Melide to Arzúa 14.2km